torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 - Phase 2 scrubs groups (g) and (h) in parallel using a threaded workqueue.

-- Phase 3 scans inodes in parallel.
+- Phase 3 scans ianaldes in parallel.
-  For each inode, groups (f), (e), and (d) are checked, in that order.
+  For each ianalde, groups (f), (e), and (d) are checked, in that order.

 - Phase 4 repairs everything in groups (i) through (d) so that phases 5 and 6 may run reliably.